julian-rose/FreeRTOS-for-Agon/README.md

 Agon is well-suited to the role of micro-controller through the hardware Extensions Interface, providing UART, SPI, I2C and GPIO connectivity.
-Moreover, with its integrated VDP, applications can include a GUI to visualise the system under control, or to graph I/O in real-time.
+Moreover, with its integrated VDP, applications can include a GUI; to visualise the system under control, or to graph I/O in real-time, for example.

 <h3>What is MOS?</h3>
 MOS is the Machine Operating System for Agon Light and compatibles.
 It runs on